 - And still others, including polio, rubella and diphtheria, have been eliminated from the United States but not from the rest of the world and because of international travel, we still need to protect ourselves.

-- It is important for all of us to get vaccinated to stay safe ourselves and also to keep people safe who may not be able to receive a vaccine due to serious medical issues – like someone who is being treated for cancer or whose immune system does not work
+- It is important for all of us to get vaccinated to stay safe ourselves and to keep people safe who may not be able to receive a vaccine due to serious medical issues – like someone who is being treated for cancer or whose immune system doesn’t work.

 How do we know vaccines are safe?